MaidDragonTohru/The-Scribe/README.md

 `viewbannedphrases; viewbannedwords ;vab`: Used to get the bot to Private Message the sender a list of every banned phrase or word.

-`pl; poeticlicense`: Used to give a user a Poetic License.
-This is classified as an unofficial rank, just below Voice.

-`upl; unpoeticlisense`: Used to revoke a user's Poetic License.

-`vpl; viewpoeticlicense`: Makes the bot return a list of all users that possess a Poetic License VIA Private Messages.

 `announce on/off`: Used to toggle the state of the announcements for the room.
 Useful. ^.^

 Drivers and Above